 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-If your passport is lost or stolen while you are in India, you will need to obtain a replacement travel document from the nearest Australian mission and an exit visa from the Indian
+If your passport is lost or stolen while you are in India, you'll need an exit visa from the Indian

 Bureau of Immigration.